 The Panigale experience is never consistent, but that’s what’s so charming about its character… it’s actually got some.
 Would I want one of these as my track bike?
 Definitely.
 Would I choose to go and race one?
 I think I’ll pass, thanks.

-Come back this time tomorrow to find out which bike came second in our countdown to find the Ultimate Sports Bike.Enjoy more Fast Bikes reading in the four-weekly magazine.
+Come back this time tomorrow to find out which bike came second in our countdown to find the Ultimate Sports Bike.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.